Classic Motorcycle Build

 Tools Needed

-If you're considering doing it yourself, you'll need a few specialty tools, and in the process learn some new skills.
-Besides basic hand tools, you'll need a valve spring compressor and a couple valve guide punches.
+Besides basic hand tools, you'll need at least a valve spring compressor.
+You may need a couple valve guide punches.
 You may also need a couple of guide reamers.

 rebuild motorcycle cylinder heads